fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 <br  />

-#### Associated Libraries
+### Associated Libraries

-    library('tidyverse')
+    # install.packages('tidyverse', 'RColorBrewer', 'maps')

+    library('tidyverse')     # install ggplot2 and associated tidyverse packages
-    library('ggplot2')
+    library('ggplot2')       # install only ggplot2
-    library('RColorBrewer')
-    library('maps')

-Be sure to install the packages on your computer using "install.packages('library\_name')" before calling them with the library function.
-Tidyverse is an umbrella package that includes associated Hadley Wickham data science packages such as dplyr, tidyr, readr, etc.
-If you call for the tidyverse package, it is unnecessary to call again for the ggplot2 package.
-RColorBrewer provides easy access to an assortment of excellent color palettes.
-The maps package allows for simple geospatial plots of a select number of countries, including the continental United States.
+    library('RColorBrewer')  # install for excellent color palettes library('maps')          # install for geospatial visualisations

+I recommend installing the entire tidyverse package collection whenever you're working with and graphing data.
+If you don't want access to the other useful tidyverse tools, it's fine to just call the ggplot2 package by itself.
+RColorBrewer is my favorite way to quickly create visualy pleasing color schemes, but there are many other packages out there to choose from.
+The maps package integrates with ggplot2 really well, but there are probably better geospatial packages out there too.

 <br  />

-#### Basic Template
+### Graphing Template

     ggplot( < enter data here > ) +
     geom_< enter geometry here >(